TylerAudet/722/README.md

 Stewart & Rice (2018) conclude that SSD is a highly persistent trait.
 They then hypothesise that genes responsible for this phenotypic conservation would be extremely polygenic and located far upstream of body size determining loci (Stewart & Rice, 2018).
 The genomic consequences of this SSD reversal have yet to be examined, and a comparison to the large and small selection lineages have also not been conducted.
 With this pipeline I plan on identifying SNPs that are present in this sexual size reversal lineage of flies.
 This will lay the foundation to follow up on Turner et al., (2011) after 378 generations of experimental evolution.
 This work also allows an examination of the genes responsible for the conservation of SSD in D. melanogaster.
 I hypothesize that genes under selection in the SSD reversal lineage will be upstream of the genes found by Turner et al. (2011), and that possibly the same alleles may be present in the sex reversal population as the large and small populations.
 In this examination I plan on establishing a pipeline that can be used to clean and map the genomes and identify SNPs that are under selection.
 I also plan on looking at Fst as a measure of heterozygosity in the reversal selection lineage to identify locations across the genomes that are under selection to further verify the loci of interest for further analysis.

+## Methods

+Selection experiment and data acquisition

+Selection was performed by A. Stewart and early results published in Turner et al., (2011) and Stewart & Rice (2018).
+Flies were sorted by size with a novel sieve system and allowed to mate and lay eggs for 24 hours.
+This was repeated every 14 days for 378 generations.
+After 378 generations flies were killed in ethanol and stored at -18oC until extraction.
+DNA was extracted with a Qiagen DNeasy kit.
+The DNA was sequenced on an Illumina NovaSeq 6000 from a PCR-free shotgun library.
+Sequencing and library preparation was performed by Genome Quebec.

+Pipeline components

+Data was first checked for issues from exporting using an MD5 checksum.
+Next FastQC was used to check quality and size, and BBduk was used to trim adapters and low-quality reads (Bushnell et al., 2017).
+FastQC was used to verify that adapters were removed (Andrews, 2010).
+Next reads were mapped to a reference genome using BWA-mem (Li, 2013).
+SAM files were converted to the smaller BAM files and a second read from the sequencer was merged with the first and all files were filtered to remove anything with read quality under 30 and read-groups were added for GATK compatibility using SAMtools view and merge (Li et al., 2009).
+Optical duplicates were removed using Picard (Picard Team, 2021).
+The genome analysis toolkit (GATK) was used to realign around indels (Van der Auwera & O'Connor, 2020).
+An mpileup file was created using SAMtools for the SSD reversal and control populations to do pairwise analysis.
+Repetitive regions were removed using Picard and SNPs were called using Varscan (Koboldt et al., 2012).
+A sync file was also created for population statistics using popoolation2 (Kofler et al., 2011).
+Population statistics were carried out using R version 4.0.1 (R core team, 2020).
+To create an R object from a sync file and to calculate Ne Pool-seq was used (Taus et al., 2017).
+Acer was used to perform a CMH test for selection on allele frequency (Spitzer et al., 2020).
+Finally, genes of interest found from the CMH were filtered from the SNP calls using vcftools (Danecek et al., 2011).
+These gees of interest were then annotated using SNPEff (Cingolani et al., 2012).

 ### MD5 check ###

-My samples were downloaded from the Genome Quebec website using curl on to the McMaster cluster.
+My samples were downloaded from the Genome Quebec website using `curl` on to the McMaster cluster.
 To ensure they were uploaded without issue I run an MD5 check using the command below.
 All files print out that they are downloaded 'OK', so I can continue.

 ````
 md5sum -c readSets.md5

+# -c flag denotes that we are checking they are the same as expected
 ````

 ### Quality check ###

-To check te quality of my samples I run `fastqc *.fastq` on them.
+To check the quality of my samples I run `fastqc *.fastq` on them.
 This will report the number of reads, the proportion of duplication, adapter contamination, and repetetive sequences.
-I can then run `multiqc .` to compile all the outputs of fastqc to a single summary sheet.
+I can then run `multiqc .` to compile all the outputs of fastqc into a single summary sheet.
 The output looks like this:

 Screen Shot 2021-04-01 at 8.56.08 AM![image](https://user-images.githubusercontent.com/77504755/113297298-6fb24280-92c8-11eb-94b2-df4574fb5dfe.png)